icerpc/icerpc-docs/pages/icerpc-core/invocation/invocation-pipeline.md

 using var request = new OutgoingRequest(...);

 // Make an invocation by calling the IInvoker.InvokeAsync method implemented by ClientConnection.
-IncomingRequest response = clientConnection.InvokeAsync(request);
+IncomingResponse response = await clientConnection.InvokeAsync(request);
 ```

 ## Invocation processing

 It is common to perform additional processing on an invocation before giving it to a connection.
 For example, you may
-want to compress the payloads of your requests, add a telemetry field to each request, add a timeout or deadline, or
+want to compress the payloads of your requests, add a telemetry field to each request, add a deadline, or simply add
-simply add logging.
+logging.

-A invoker implementation can call `invoke` on another invoker, which itself calls `invoke` on another invoker, etc.; the
+An invoker implementation can call `invoke` on another invoker, which itself calls `invoke` on another invoker, and so
-invoker used to make an invocation can be the head of a invoker chain or tree, known as a "invocation pipeline".
+on; the invoker used to make an invocation can be the head of an invoker chain or tree, known as an
+"invocation pipeline".

 There are 3 common types of invokers: